Hacks, Resources, and Rights: Pregnant at University

 1523234792 | Anton Mukhin | shutterstock.com

-• As a pregnant student you are under legal protection.
-You may not be discriminated against.
+• As a pregnant student, you are under legal protection; it is unlawful to be discriminated against.

 • Additionally, you are given access to financial support.

-Know your rights and receive useful pointers by reading this article!
+Know your rights and receive helpful pointers by reading this article!

 Pregnant While Studying — A World of Opportunities

-When you found out you were pregnant, it may have seemed like you had to make a decision between dropping out of school or terminating your pregnancy.
+When you found out you were pregnant, it may have seemed like you had to decide between dropping out of school or terminating your pregnancy.
 Fortunately, those are not your only two options.
 A world of opportunities has just been opened for you:

 Protections and provisions are in place so that you can thrive as a student parent.